joeldipops/StealthJrpg/README.md

 - Teen joins before the fight, but starts off CAUGHT and must use *Struggle Skills* before being able to help take out the enemies
 - There are some Items around the fight that can be USEd to help too.

 # Enemies

+## Rat

+### Skills
+- Nip: Uses when suspicious.
+Moves up to 2 spaces, minor willpower damage

 ## Camera
+- Vulnerable to HACKING skills.
+- Cannot Move.

+### Skills
+- Rotate
+- Summon Drone: Occurs when suspicion is max.
+- Flash: Affects whatever is in direction, Lowers target willpower

 ## Camera Drone
+- Vulnerable to HACKING skills.

+### Skills
+- Deploy Net: range of 1, low chance to inflict CAUGHT
+- Move: Move up to two spaces.
+- Trap: range of 0, high chance to inflict CAUGHT

 ## Broken Camera